herndon/CSCefficiency/CSCEfficiency/scripts/README.md

 * `outputFile`: The name of the output file to be passed to the `cmsRun` script.
 * `section`: The config section in the file to pull process-specific options from for analysis.
 You can change this manually or by providing it as the first argument when running `crabSubmit.sh`.

+### Monitoring jobs

+Once a CRAB job is successfully submitted, some information will be provided to `stdout`.
+If you run the provided `crab status` command and visit the
+Grafana webpage provided in the printout, the progress on the job can be monitored through a nice interface.
+Note, though, that it'll sometimes take 10-20 minutes to appear on this page.

 ## Local submissions